PII handling for LLM apps: minimisation before redaction

 PII minimisation for LLM apps is a data-design problem, not a redaction-engineering problem.
 If you classify fields in your application schema as “needed for this task” vs “not needed”, you can strip unnecessary PII before it reaches the model.
 Redaction — masking or replacing identifiers after the fact — is a backup for fields you genuinely need but cannot avoid.
 Many teams build an elaborate redaction pipeline when they could have just not sent the data in the first place.

 The ICO’s data minimisation principle (UK GDPR Article 5(1)(c)) says personal data must be “adequate, relevant and limited to what is necessary”.
-For LLM features, this means: if the model only needs to answer “what is the customer’s account tier?”, it should receive the account tier, not the full customer profile with name, address, phone number and transaction history.
+For LLM features, this means: if the model only needs to answer “what is the customer’s account tier?”, it should receive the account tier, not the full customer profile with name, after, phone number and transaction history.

 Where teams misuse it